sourcebroker/deployer-bulk-tasks/README.rst

    where the params means:

    **prefix**
-     a prefix that will be put before each command from cli.
-For example if you have help command in Magento2 and call it "php bin/magento help" then now you will call it "dep magento:help live".
+     A prefix that will be put before each to command from cli to build deployer task name.
+You can consider that a namespace for deployer tasks.
+Usually it will be framework name, like "magento", "typo3".
+See folder with presets for example.

    **binary**
-     cli application binary
+     Cli application binary.

    **binary_required**
-     if true then the php exception will be thrown if binary is not found.
+     If true then the php exception will be thrown if binary is not found.

    **command**
-     a command that together with binary will output raw command list like "php bin/magento list --raw".
+     A command that together with binary will output raw command list like "php bin/magento list --raw".

    **command_filter**
-     a string to be used in preg_match to filter commands that should be deployer tasks because usually we do not need all commands to be available as deployer tasks.
+     A string to be used in preg_match to filter commands that should be deployer tasks because usually we do not need all commands to be available as deployer tasks.
 Example "/database:/".

    **command_fallback**
-     a string that contains all commands with description that you want to be deployer tasks.
+     A string that contains all commands with description that you want to be deployer tasks.
 This is a fallback when our local binary will fail to return list of commands for whatever reason.